-Welcome to Baylor College of Medicine's 3MT® (Three Minute Thesis) Competition!
-The Career Development Center and Graduate School of Biomedical Sciences (GSBS) are pleased to offer eligible students the opportunity to further develop research communication skills through this exciting event!
+The Career Development Center and Graduate School of Biomedical Sciences was pleased to offer another iteration of the 3MT® (Three Minute Thesis) Competition, giving eligible students the opportunity to further develop research communication skills.

 - The competition is open to current Baylor College of Medicine Ph.D. candidates who have passed their qualifying exam or are in their third year of study or greater.